 West Virginia students who have demonstrated their financial need on the FAFSA (Free Application for Federal Student Aid), and who are seeking a degree as fulltime undergraduates, qualify for the West Virginia Higher Education Grant.
 They may transfer this renewable award from semester to semester, if necessary, between eligible post-secondary learning institutions in West Virginia and Pennsylvania, but no student shall receive an award for more than 4 years.

 The WV Higher Education Policy Commission (HEPC) awards these grants on the basis of economic need.
-To apply, students must complete the FAFSA as soon as possible after January 1, 2010, and no later than April 15, 2010.
+To apply, students must complete the FAFSA as soon as possible after January 1, and no later than April 15, of the year for which you anticipate enrolling fall semester.
 Any student who certifies on the FAFSA that he or she is a WV resident is eligible for consideration, and HEPC, as a state agency, automatically receives the FAFSA information for all certified state residents.

 A citizen of the United States